HemanthJabalpuri/CCNA-Cheat-Sheet/README.md

 ### Firmware Management

-Note: flash: is the main flash memory on all iOS devices
+Note: flash: is the main flash memory on all IOS devices

 | Command                                               | Description                                                   |
 |:------------------------------------------------------|:--------------------------------------------------------------|